 Reflecting on some of her early fertility challenges prior to having access to Maven, Mo echoed the importance of offering people a place to go for emotional support and answers.

 “Where I struggled was that I just didn’t even know the right questions to ask.
 I didn’t know where to start, what to do, how to even approach my doctor with it.
 So it was a lot of research and learning, but I wished I had more information to arm myself so I could advocate for myself in a much more effective way.”

 Preconception care is important in helping both women and men understand all the different pathways in the family-building process, Kate added, noting that 17% of Maven members end up not needing or receiving fertility treatments “either because they were counseled and decided to adopt instead, or they got pregnant naturally.”

-- Holistic care is critical to enable employees to bring their whole selves to work during their fertility journey.
+2. Holistic fertility care helps employees bring their whole selves to work

 The fertility journey can be one of the most stressful experiences in life, making it difficult to focus on anything else.
 Mo shared the significant impact of infertility in her life:

 “With infertility, when you’re going through it, it’s a full-time job.
 It’s a ton of pressure.
 It’s always a huge distraction,” Mo shared.
 “I felt like I couldn’t show up a hundred percent to anything, let alone my job.
 It just took a toll on me emotionally, physically, mentally, financially, and I got to a point where I was just sick all the time and thought something had to be seriously wrong.
 Then I found out it was a lot of just stress-related sickness.”